AkshayGambhir11/Data-analysis/README.md

 The goal of this project is to analyze IT support ticket data to:

-->Evaluate the performance of support teams
+-Evaluate the performance of support teams

-->Identify delays in ticket resolution
+-Identify delays in ticket resolution

-->Improve response time and service quality
+-Improve response time and service quality

-->Provide insights that help optimize IT support operations
+-Provide insights that help optimize IT support operations

 📂 Dataset Description: